Ezekiel 28 – Against Satan, King of Tyre

 i.
 “Tyre boasted numerous sanctuaries, and the temples of Tyre were the reason it was called the Holy Island by the ancients.
 These temples were profaned because the king’s sin was the occasion for their destruction.”
 (Feinberg)

 i.
-This was true both of literal Tyre, and already fulfilled.
+This was true of literal Tyre, and already fulfilled.
 “Instead of being an object of adoration thou shalt be a subject of horror, and at last be destroyed with thy city, so that nothing but thy name shall remain.
 It was entirely burnt by Alexander the Great, as it had been before by Nebuchadnezzar.”
 (Clarke) It will also one day be true of Satan, the power and influence behind Tyre.

 C. The prophecy against Sidon.